JamesKehr/Initialize-NetworkLab/GEARS-GW setup.md

 - Change the name server (DNS) addresses to match your network configuration.
 - The addresses may look differnt if you setup the IPs during the Ubuntu install, and that's fine.
 - The order NICs may be different in your setup if you created all three NICs prior to Ubuntu setup.
 Adjust the config file accordingly.
-- [OPTIONAL] Add `dhcp6: true` on eth0 if you plan to configure IPv6 on the internal network.

 ```yaml
 network: